 Researchers realized that the idea of having one big child psychology theory to explain it all was way too ambitious and that these 'arm-chair' theories were often too far away from the flux and complexities of real life.

-The old theories in the psychology of children simply weren't nuanced enough.
+The old child psychology theories simply weren't nuanced enough.

-Fortunately, today the psychology of children is not so fixated with labelling a child as either being ill or well.
+Fortunately, today the child psychology is not so fixated with labelling a child as either being ill or well.

 In the psychology of children there's a lot more space for individuality and differences.

-This tolerance as it may be termed is also what makes it difficult to say anything conclusive about the psychology of children.
+This tolerance as it may be termed is also what makes it difficult to say anything conclusive about child psychology.

-Even the psychology of children by John Bowlby and Mary Ainsworth has been criticised for placing too much focus on the mother (and not other important caregivers) it does provide us with valuable insights into infant bonding and the importance of basic psychological security.
+Even the child psychology theories by John Bowlby and Mary Ainsworth has been criticized for placing too much focus on the mother (and not other important caregivers) it does provide us with valuable insights into infant bonding and the importance of basic psychological security.

-This means that in order to fully understand the psychology of children it is not enough to just put on our 'mind-orientated' psychological lenses - we also need to look anthropologically at our values in society which determine what a child will be taught and when, and also understand the extent and effect of a child's entire social network.
+This means that in order to fully understand a child's psychological and mental development it is not enough to just put on our 'mind-orientated' psychological lenses - we also need to look anthropologically at our values in society which determine what a child will be taught and when, and also understand the extent and effect of a child's entire social network.

-Not an easy task, but hey, who said the psychology of children was easy.
+Not an easy task, but hey, who said child psychology was easy.
 However it is very, very interesting indeed!

 Your Positive Parenting Ally,